Graphic Designer Salary in Jakarta, Indonesia

 Stop applying to jobs.
 Get recruiters to chase you instead.

-The average total compensation of a Graphic Designer in Jakarta Metro Area, ID is IDR 111,035,675.
+The average total compensation of a Graphic Designer in Jakarta, Indonesia is IDR 110,907,244.

-What is the minimum salary of a Graphic Designer in Jakarta Metro Area, ID?
+What is the minimum salary of a Graphic Designer in Jakarta, Indonesia?

-While there is no minimum salary for a Graphic Designer in Jakarta Metro Area, ID, the average total compensation is IDR 111,035,675.
+While there is no minimum salary for a Graphic Designer in Jakarta, Indonesia, the average total compensation is IDR 110,907,244.

 I have a different question